 A natural weed killer is beneficial both to your land and home.
 When you use a chemical weed killer over the course of a long time, the negative effects of it can become much more apparent.
 Avoid this in total by going with a natural weed killer.

 The best natural weed killer comes within the depths of most of our kitchens, vinegar.
 Many of us gardeners already use vinegar in the garden, but adding white vinegar to a bed of weeds can easily kill them.
-Spray some vinegar onto the leaves of the weeds to kills them.
+Spray some vinegar onto the leaves of the weeds to kill them.
 Use a controlled mist or spray to avoid over-spraying or soaking the surrounding soil.
+If you don’t have vinegar, give plain boiling water a try!
+Especially for use on the cracks in sidewalks or edges of walkways or planters, and most effective when weeds are caught while they are still young, a small amount of boiling water might be the perfect solution for you.

 If you’re looking for a little extra power, simply add in salt and some dish soap.
-The dish soap acts as a surfactant, which aids in the vinegar and salt sticking more easily to the leaves.
-Additionally, we add in the salt because it aids in stopping growth.
+The dish soap acts as a surfactant, which aids in the vinegar (or boiling water) and salts sticking more easily to the leaves.
+Additionally, we add in the salt because it helps to stop growth.
 What we’ve found is by using the salt, fewer weeds pop up in the future.
 Although, beware as you won’t want to be spraying the salt mixture near any plots you intend to use for planting in the near future.

 Of course, if that doesn’t work, another natural weed killer consists of one thing: fire.
 Mother Nature can’t combat fire when we use it on her weeds.
 Burn away any weeds, safely, without harming nearby plants or soil.
-This is especially great when killing weeds sitting within cracks in cement or tar.
+This is another method that is especially great when killing weeds sitting within cracks in cement or tar.

 Finding a home remedy and natural way to get rid of weeds is the best way to go.
 Not only does it prevent you from coming into contact with harmful chemicals, but it promotes a natural solution to something Mother Nature commonly provides.